Emanuel-Leutgeb/PHP_Master_Course/README.md

         Introduction to PHP 2

 * Competence Check from PHP 1
+* Introduction to OOPHP
+* Installing Composer

+### Day 05

+    Week 01:
-* Introduction to PHP 2
+        Introduction to PHP 2

+* Introduction to OOPHP